fabricio-sousa/mystic-bot/README.md

 - Set to positive value to halt trading if underwater
 - Check stop-loss: if triggering too late, losses accumulate faster than expected

+### Bot exits immediately with "Bot is HALTED by drawdown stop"
+- The live drawdown breaker tripped on a prior run (balance fell ≥10% below peak)
+- This is intentional and sticky — it won't resume until you clear it
+- Review recent trades in `trades.json` to understand the drawdown before re-arming
+- When ready, run `python bot.py --reset-halt` to clear the flag and reset the peak
+- If you want a looser limit, raise `MAX_DRAWDOWN_PCT` before restarting

+### Drawdown breaker tripping too easily / too late
+- Too easily: raise `MAX_DRAWDOWN_PCT` (e.g., 0.15 or 0.20) for more room
+- Too late: lower it (e.g., 0.05) for a tighter stop
+- Remember it measures from the **peak**, not your starting balance — after a run-up, the halt level rises with it

 ---

 ## Development & Contributing